 Two rounds of 65, with a 69 in tough conditions sandwiched between, meant that Spieth went into Sunday at Birkdale with a deserved three-shot lead earned with a display of incredibly consistent and ruthless golf.

-Three sloppy bogeys in the opening four holes (he'd only previously made three all tournament heading into Sunday) saw his lead evaporate.
-All of a sudden he was on the back foot, with playing partner, Matt Kuchar looking more likely to go on and lift the Claret Jug.
+Three sloppy bogeys in the opening four holes of his final round (he'd only previously made three all tournament heading into Sunday) saw his lead quickly evaporate however.
+All of a sudden he was on the back foot, with playing partner Matt Kuchar looking more likely to go on and lift the Claret Jug.

 Then on the 13th hole, Spieth sprayed a wild cut off the tee, a shot which threatened to completely derail his challenge.
-What happened next however was nothing short of remarkable.
+What happened next though was nothing short of remarkable.

 In the above interview Jordan Spieth relives all the drama of the final round of his third major triumph, stating that he "simply denied that he was going to let another major slip through [his] hands."